sciencegenome/rust-bedtools-pangenome-intersect/README.md

  - rust pangenome bedtools intersect.
  - deals with the cpg, exon, and other bindings overlap.
- - in addition to bedtools, this pangenome bedtools reports also the overlap sequence, sequence of the bed and also the model embeddings.
+ - in addition to bedtools, this pangenome bedtools reports also the overlap sequence, sequence of the bed and the features that dont overlap.
  - to make it multithreaded use rayon.
  - general note: Incase of Golang and RUST, please see the last commit message and if it says compiled binary then it is completed or else still in development version.